 The residence is very close to Rødovre Station, and it is only 14 minutes on the train from the green areas to the heart of the city.

-At Rebæk Søpark Shopping Center you will find a Lidl, a pizzeria and a plastic shop, where you can buy all sorts of things.
+At Rebæk Søpark Shopping Center you will find a Lidl, a pizzeria, a thrift shop, and an appliance shop, where you can buy all sorts of things.
 At Hvidovre Station Center you will find Kiwi+ and Rema 1000 as well as several specialized shops.
 Netto is situated at the crossroads of Tårnvej and Roskildevej, as well as on Hvidovrevej.
-The OK Service Station across the road is open until 23:00 every day.
+The OK Service gas Station across the road is open until 23:00 every day.

 The large Hvidovre Main Library is situated next to Hvidovre Town Hall around 5 km from the students’ residence.
-If you feel like taking a trip in the nature, the Damhus Lake is around 2 km from the students’ residence, Vestvolden is ideal for a bike ride and just 6 km away is Brøndby Beach.
+If you feel like taking a trip in nature, Damhus Lake is around 2 km from the students’ residence, Vestvolden is ideal for a bike ride, and just 6 km away is Brøndby Beach.
 Brøndby Woods is 500 meters away.
-It can be seen in the west, when you stand by Rebæk Lake.
+It can be seen in the west when you stand by Rebæk Lake.
 At Rebæk Lake hungry ducks and swans live and next to it is a large playing field.
 If you take to water like a duck, you can also find such activities nearby.
 Vestbadet is only 1 km away.
-Here is both in- and outdoors swimming pools, sauna, Turkish bath, solarium and a gym.
+Here are both indoor and outdoor swimming pools, a sauna, a Turkish bath, a solarium, and a gym.

-If the need arises, police and hospital are not far away.
-Hvidovre Hospital is roughly 10 minutes away with bus 200S and has a 24 hours’ emergency room, where everyone can ask for help.
-You should be aware that they prefer if you call 1813, to talk to a nurse, before you go to the emergency room.
+If the need arises, police and hospitals are not far away.
+Hvidovre Hospital is roughly 10 minutes away by bus 200S and has a 24-hour emergency room, where everyone can ask for help.
+You should be aware that they prefer if you call 1813, to talk to a nurse before you go to the emergency room.
 If you take the 200S from Rødovre Station in the opposite direction you will reach the Rødovre Shopping Center after 5 minutes.
 Here you will find the local police authorities.